Your Guide to Nuisance Birds in New York, New Jersey and CT

 Behavior and Diet

 Most birds eat seeds nectar, insects and their larvae, aquatic animals, and, in some cases, carrion.
 They have no teeth and use their sharp beaks to tear small chunks off larger foods in order to swallow bites.
-While the majority of birds scoop mouthfuls of water into their beaks, tilt their head back and swallow the water, pigeons, finches and mousebirds can actually suck water into their mouth without needing to scoop it.

-Behavior and Diet

-Most birds eat seeds nectar, insects and their larvae, aquatic animals, and, in some cases, carrion.
-They have no teeth and use their sharp beaks to tear small chunks off larger foods in order to swallow bites.
 New York's birds tend to be adaptable scavengers.
 They'll eat more or less whatever they can find.